KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 ## Housekeeping

-- Update this page whenever you add or modify Stage 5 rules or fixtures.
+- Update this page whenever you add or modify check-modules rules or fixtures.